jw140303/jana-weber-tbii-exam/README.md

 It includes a short report, as well as the files needed to run the MVP.
 An MVP is a "Minimum Viable Product".
 This means that the app is a prototype containing the essential features.
 The MVP can be started with the 'app.py' file.
+Please do not put the app on your full screen, as it is formatted to be opened in the predefined size.

 ## Instructions to run and use my app
 1. Clone my repository to your machine